Graham-72/Form-element-layout/README.md

 users.
 Configure the position of the help text (`$field['instance']['description']`) for fields to be either before or after the input element.
 This is done in the field UI's field edit form.

+It will also add a class `field-help-text` on the help text configured by the site builder which comes handy to differentiate it from other `#description`s down the field input form.

 It has support for all field types core provides in addition to some popular contrib field modules: